eliasnemr/Wallet/README.md

 The browser should now automatically launch with the app running locally.
 If it doesn't open your browser then just manually browse to your localhost at port 8100; http://localhost:8100/.

  #### :robot: Android
- To run the app in android you will certainly have to have **Android Studio** installed.
+ To launch the app in an android emulator you must have **Android Studio** installed.

  You launch the android app using
   >``$ npx cap open android``

  #### :iphone: iOS
- To run the app in iOS you will certainly have to have a mac machine and Xcode installed.
+ To launch the app in iOS you must have a MAC machine and Xcode installed.

  You launch the iOS app using
  >``$ npx cap open ios``